zeroamps/Tooling/WiXToolset/README.md

 * candle.exe is tool which preprocesses and compiles WiX source files into object files (.wixobj).
 * light.exe is tool which links and binds one or more .wixobj files and creates a Windows Installer database (.msi or .msm).
-* heat.exe is tool which is used for harvesting files into components and generating Windows Installer XML Source files (.wxs).
+* heat.exe is tool which is used for harvesting files into components and generating WiX files (.wxs).
 * dark.exe is tool which converts a Windows Installer database into a set of WiX source files.